SAML-Toolkits/php-saml/README.md

  4. We are logged in the app and the user attributes are showed.
     At this point, we can test the single log out functionality.

- 5. The single log out funcionality could be tested by two ways.
+ 5. The single log out functionality could be tested by two ways.

     5.1 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that a Logout Request is sent to the IdP, the session at the IdP is closed and